andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 <h4 class="article-subheader">Claw to Maxi to Lewiston to Plastic Surgery to
 Mona Lisa to Tightrope to...
 Wait What's Next?</h4>
-Most of the time spent during the first few rehearsals are teaching the individual segments.
+Most of our time during the first few rehearsals is spent teaching the individual segments.
 Each has its own name that Mark has informally conferred as he developed the piece and each segment has its own flavor.
 Whether it be a different costume, step sequence, hand movement, facial expression, or body position.

-As Mark teaches us each individual segment I get the hang of it pretty quickly.
+As Mark teaches us each individual segment I get the hang of them pretty quickly.
-It's when we link all of them together where my head starts to spin.
-When we start to link 3 and 4 segments together I realize I'm going to need a notebook to write all this down.
+It's when we start to link 3 or 4 segments together that my head starts to spin.
+I follow the lead of the more seasoned dancers and begin to write it all down in a notebook.

 For example, this is what I write in my notebook for the pass called "Plastic Surgery"